nshenk/quartz/content/notes/sustainability.md

 Problem solving ability > sustainability.

-Predictions of future problems can't take into account solutions that will be developed along the way, and thus all projections of doom are null.
+Predictions of future problems can't take into account solutions that will be developed along the way, and thus all projections of doom are empty.